-The ASU Chamber Winds is dedicated to broadening the artistic level and interest of its members while performing music of artistic and historical significance.
+The Symphonic Band is dedicated to broadening the creative level and interest of its members while performing music of artistic and historical significance.
 No audition is required.

-Woodwind ensembles at ASU are the Flute Choir and the Mesquite Trio.
+Woodwind ensembles at ASU are the Flute Choir, Clarinet Choir, and Woodwind Quintet.

 Performance in the Jazz Ensemble is central to the jazz emphasis at ASU.
 Meeting three times a week, the Jazz Ensemble rehearses and performs a variety of jazz styles, including swing, be-bop, fusion and contemporary settings.
 Participation in this ensemble prepares students for performances in the world of jazz and commercial music.

 Crucial to the jazz program is a concentrated emphasis on improvisation, the utmost expression of personal musical creativity.
 All students participate in regular “combo sessions” so that they experience improvising with a rhythm section.
 Students delve into the intricate mixture of melody, harmony and rhythm on which their musical ideas are based.

 The Jazz Ensemble offers student performers the opportunity to study a wide variety of jazz music, from the early days of its New Orleans birthplace to today’s jazz greats.
 ASU is proud to offer performances in this uniquely American art form.